open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

 ## Customizing an Image

-To add packages to the default image, you can define your own `packagelist.json` file, pointing to `rpms` that should be included in the image.
+To add packages to the default image, you can define your own `packagelist.json` file, pointing to RPMs that should be included in the image.
+To streamline this process, you can use the `add_custom_packages.sh` script located in `toolkit/scripts`.
+This script helps generate a `custom-packages.json` file and updates an existing imageconfig JSON file.
 The `edge-image.json` file points to multiple `packagelist` files, located under `imageconfigs/packagelists`.
 The same `rpms` may be included in an `imageconfig` file through the `packagelist` files.

 The resulting image will include the set of all `rpms` specified within the array of `packagelist` files from the `imageconfig`.